noeljbasil/clarina_chatbot/README.md

 # Clarina: AI super charged chatbot
-**A Chatbot that will help users answer questions about Clarins products**
+**A Chatbot that will help users answer questions about Clarins products** The app is developed using langchain agents and OpenAI models
 ![](https://github.com/noeljbasil/clarina_chatbot/blob/main/src/App%20gif.gif)

-Steps to run this program locally:
+Steps to run this app locally:

 1. clone the repo
 ```sh